-Net Gaming Revenue (NGR) is defined as gross bets less payout derived from any real transaction with a linking visitor in which revenue is paid or credited to the client, less charge backs and discretionary returns, sign up bonuses, promotional bonuses.
+Net Gaming Revenue (NGR) is defined as gross bets minus payout derived from any real transaction with a linking visitor in which revenue is paid or credited to the client, minus chargebacks and discretionary returns, sign up bonuses, promotional bonuses.
 It is the basic profit share which you are due to collect at the end of the month.
-Any charge backs that are accrued from an affiliate referral will be deducted from the Net Gaming figure.
-In the event of the charge back taking place on an account after commission has been made, the original commission figure based on that charge back will be deducted from the monthly commission total.
+Any chargebacks that are accrued from an affiliate referral will be deducted from the Net Gaming figure.
+In the event of the chargeback taking place on an account after the commission has been made, the original commission figure based on that chargeback will be deducted from the monthly commission total.
 This is by far the one KPIs should be monitored at all the times.

 NGR = Bets – Wins – Bonus Cost – Tax